Goodyear, Arizona: Road improvements

 Interstate 10 was built through Goodyear in the late 20th century.
 Between 2008 and 2014, the road had significant expansions.
 It was expanded from two lanes in each direction to five or six (including one HOV lane starting near Loop 303 going east).
 There were also new interchanges, including Exit 122 (Perryville Road), Exit 123 (Citrus Road) and Exit 125 (Sarival Avenue).

 Loop 303 improvement

 The Arizona Department of Transportation built a new interchange near the Interstate 10/Loop 303 junctions.
 The interchange is being expanded from a diamond interchange to a stack interchange.
 As a result, Loop 303 under Interstate 10 was cleared, and Exit 124 on Interstate 10 has been shut down; the new interchange was completed in 2014.

 South of Interstate 10, Loop 303 is being planned to extend to a future State Route 30.
 Loop 303 will go south of future State Route 30 to Estrella Mountain Ranch and to Interstate 8 near Mobile, Arizona.

 State Route 30 (formerly State Route 801)

 Arizona State Route 30 (originally designated as State Route 801) is a proposed highway south of Interstate 10 that will relieve traffic congestion.
 It is planned to run between Arizona State Route 85 to Interstate 17.

-Galleries

-This gallery includes photos of the following: